Glycinamide

-Glycinamide is a organic compound with the molecular formula H2NCH2C(O)NH2.
+Glycinamide is an organic compound with the molecular formula H2NCH2C(O)NH2.
 It is the amide derivative of the amino acid glycine.
 It is a water-soluble, white solid.
 Amino acid amides, such as glycinamide are prepared by treating the amino acid ester with ammonia.

-It is a ligand for transition metals.
+It is a ligand for transition metals, related to amino acid complexes.
+As a neutral ligand, it binds through the amine.
+In some complexes, it binds through the amine and the carbonyl oxygen, forming a five-membered chelate ring.

 The hydrochloride salt of glycinamide, glycinamide hydrochloride, is one of Good's buffers with a pH in the physiological range.
 Glycinamide hydrochloride has a pKa near the physiological pH (8.20 at 20°C), making it useful in cell culture work.
 Its ΔpKa/°C is -0.029 and it has a solubility in water at 0 °C of 6.4 M.

 Glycinamide is a reagent used in the synthesis of glycineamide ribonucleotide (an intermediate in de novo purine biosynthesis).